 - 1 Minute Read

 If you want to start your gym at home, find essential home gym equipment ideas that won't break the bank.
-Get a good start by investing in these few items for around $100.
+Get a good start by investing in these few items for under $100.

 Good news!
 It's not hard to start a home gym that will provide an assortment of workouts for under $100.
 Furthermore, it will serve as a solid foundation you can add to down the road.
 To get started on a home gym, keeping it simple is best.
 Choose a few pieces of equipment that can give you many different exercises to engage various muscles.